Alexi Lalas

-Panayotis Alexander Lalas (born June 1, 1970) is an American former soccer player who played as a centre-back.
-He is best known for his participation with the United States national team in the 1994 FIFA World Cup, where his appearance made him a standout player on the team with his distinctive long beard and hair.
-After the World Cup, he went on to become the first American in Italy's Serie A as a member of Calcio Padova.
+Panayotis Alexander Lalas (Greek: Παναγιώτης Αλέξανδρος Λαλάς; born June 1, 1970) is an American former soccer player and executive who is currently an analyst for Fox Sports.

+A former center-back, Lalas is best known for his participation with the United States national team in the 1994 FIFA World Cup, where his distinctive long hair and beard made him a conspicuous player on the team.
+After the World Cup, he went on to become the first American in Italy's Serie A as a member of Padova.

-Lalas would later return to the United States in 1996 to take part in the newly formed Major League Soccer, as a member of New England Revolution.
-He also played with Club Sport Emelec of Ecuador, and the MLS squads MetroStars and Kansas City Wizards, but his most successful period was with Los Angeles Galaxy, with whom he won the CONCACAF Champions' Cup, Lamar Hunt U.S. Open Cup and MLS Cup before retiring in 2003.
+In 1996, Lalas would return to the United States to take part in the newly formed Major League Soccer (MLS), as a member of the New England Revolution.
+He also played with Emelec of the Ecuadorian Serie A, and the MLS squads New York Red Bulls and Kansas City Wizards.

+Nonetheless, his most successful time was with the Los Angeles Galaxy, with whom he won the CONCACAF Champions' Cup, U.S. Open Cup, and MLS Cup before retiring in 2003.
 His playing style was characterized by physicality and endurance.

-Following his playing career, Lalas served as general manager of the San Jose Earthquakes, New York Red Bulls, and Los Angeles Galaxy of Major League Soccer.
+Following his playing career, Lalas served as general manager of the San Jose Earthquakes, New York Red Bulls, and Los Angeles Galaxy of MLS.
 He was elected to the National Soccer Hall of Fame in 2006.
-He currently works as an analyst for Fox Sports.
-He also was a reporter at the 2022 World Cup in Qatar.

 Early life

-Lalas was born in Birmingham, Michigan to a Greek father, Demetrios Lalas, and an American mother, Anne Harding Woodworth.
+Lalas was born in Birmingham, Michigan to a Greek father, Demetrios Lalas, and an Anglo-American mother, Anne Harding Woodworth.
 His father was a professor who later became the director of Greece's national observatory, while his mother is a widely published poet.
-His younger brother, Greg Lalas, is a former professional soccer player and currently the Chief Marketing Officer at United Soccer League.
+His younger brother, Greg Lalas, was a former professional soccer player and previously the Chief Marketing Officer at United Soccer League.

 Club career

 High school

 Lalas attended Cranbrook Kingswood School in Bloomfield Hills, Michigan.
-Even though he did not begin playing soccer until he was eleven, he had developed his skills enough to be named the 1987 Michigan High School Player of the Year by his senior year.
-In addition to playing soccer, he was a member and captain of his high school hockey team, which won the state championship.
-Lalas was rated for the Ontario Hockey League Midget draft in 1987, but was ultimately not selected.
+Even though he did not begin playing soccer until he was 11, he had developed enough skills by his senior year to be named the 1987 Michigan High School Player of the Year.
+In addition to playing soccer, he was captain of his high school hockey team, which won the state championship.